Otite-Git/FinalCapstone-Hyperion-Dev-Certification-Projects-/Task Manager/README.md

 # 🎒HyerionDev Bootcamp Projects & Personal Projects 🌟
 Hi!
-Welcome to my Task Management Sysmter Folder containg the Python Project 🚀:
+Welcome to my Task Management Sysmtem Folder containg the Python Project 🚀:

-In this repository you will see a description of the Task Manager project that I have developed as part of my personal progressive development of my code skills.
+In this repository you will see a description of the Task Management System project that I have developed as part of my personal progressive development of my code skills.

 ## Task Management System